ethangardner/web-project-guide/articles/image-formats-for-the-web.md

 </figure>

 <figure>
-{% image "img/content-type-distribution.png", "Images accounted for 61% of the overall page weight in this test", [null, 400, 700] %}
+{% image "img/content-type-distribution.png", "Images accounted for 61% of the overall page weight in this test", [null, 400, 700], ['png', 'webp'] %}
-<figcaption>Data from a sample article on one of our sites</figcaption>
+<figcaption>Data from a sample article on one of our sites.
+61% of the uncompressed page weight in this test came from images</figcaption>
 </figure>

 Choosing the optimal format for images can help offset the detrimental impact they can have on page speed.
 Sometimes, even choosing a specific file type over another can go a long way in making sure our pages remain fast for our users.